The-OpenROAD-Project/bazel-orfs/README.md

 At the same time the mock has the same pinout as the original macro and similar size which makes it useful in early design stages.
 Mocked abstracts are generated after the `floorplan` stage to be then used in builds of other parts of the design that use given macro.
 Used for estimating sizes of macros with long build times and checking if they will fit in upper-level modules without running time consuming place and route flow.

-#### Memory Targets

-These targets print RAM summaries for a given module.

 ### Constraints handling